 Each course in the Program contains a series of lesson assignments generally consisting of reading requirements and research projects.
 Students are evaluated through examinations and/or research assignments which are submitted for faculty evaluation.
 All assignments are submitted electronically.
 As set forth in the University’s General Catalog, Internet access and minimum computer requirements and skills are required as a condition of admittance.
 The first three courses in the curriculum are known as qualifying courses.
 A student must take and pass a Qualifying Examination before a student can earn academic credit for a core course.
 The Qualifying Examination is a three hour proctored test that covers material covered in the qualifying courses.
 It consists of a combination of objective and subjective questions.

-To earn the Doctor of Education (Ed.D.) degree, a student must complete the courses outlined below in good academic standing, pass a Comprehensive Examination, and present a successful oral defense of the dissertation, all with a cumulative grade point average of at least 3.00.
+To earn the Doctor of Education (Ed.D.) degree, a student must complete the courses outlined below in good academic standing, pass a Comprehensive Examination, and present a successful oral defense of the dissertation/ADP, all with a cumulative grade point average of at least 3.00.
 The requirements may be completed in as little as 27 months.
 All requirements must be completed within seven years from the date of initial enrollment.
 The following courses are required for the Doctor of Education with a concentration in Leadership and Management Program.

 Leadership in Institutional Settings

 Organizational Behavior in the Educational Setting